ShadowMitia/algorithm-archive/contents/IFS/IFS.md

 \\]

 Each function will read in a particular location in space (here, \\( P \in \mathbb{R}^2 \\)) and output a new location that is the midpoint between the input location and \\( A \\), \\( B \\), or \\( C \\) for \\( f_1 \\), \\( f_2 \\), and \\( f_3 \\) respectively.
-The union of all of these functions (the set of all possible functions available for use) is often notated as the _Hutchinson operator_ {{ "hutchinson-operator" | cite }}{{ "hutchinson1981fractals" | cite}}, and for this case it would look like this:
+The union of all of these functions (the set of all possible functions available for use) is often notated as the _Hutchinson operator_ {{#cite hutchinson-operator}}{{ "hutchinson1981fractals" | cite}}, and for this case it would look like this:

 \\[ H(P) = \bigcup_{i=1}^3f_i(P) \\]